 It took me around 5 minutes to get a premium estimate (broken down by each insurance item) that I could easily customize to see what impacts changing one or more factors would have on the premium.
 I tried about four variations (like a low deductible and rental car insurance), which really allowed me to really understand what factors were driving my insurance premium rate.

 This insurance portal is now pretty well known thanks to it’s extensive advertising campaign on providing discounted car insurance quote.
 They act like a broker between you and the other insurance companies and given their discount guarantee they are definitely worth visiting in this ultra competitive autp insurance market.
-Their insurance premium quote was comparable with GEICO, and if I could have got a multi-policy discount with them, I may have gone with them.
+Their insurance premium quote was comparable with GEICO, and if their premium was a bit lower I would have gone with them.

 – The AARP Auto Insurance Program (for drivers over 50) – Another program I came across while researching this article was insurance programs for those over 50.
 Provided by AARP, the rates are up to 15% lower than average for eligbile drivers with good driving records.
 If you (or your spouse) are over 50, I would definitely get a quote from AARP to see if you can benefit from a Seniors discount